thestormforge/examples/voting-webapp/README.md

 The resources in this directory aren't going to launch experiments in StormForge Optimize in and off themselves.
 For that, see [locust-metrics](../webserver/locust-metrics).
 Nevertheless, here is a short description for each of them.

 `application/kustomization.yaml`
-: The input to Kustomize used to build the Kubernetes object manifests for this example.
-Change "experiment.yaml" to "experiment_free_tier.yaml" if you are using our free tier plan.
+: The input to Kustomize used to build the Kubernetes object manifests for this sample application.

 `application/postgres.yaml`
 : The manifest for the PostgreSQL database.